Lobbying at MU

 As always, expressing your personal interests to your elected officials is of the utmost importance.
 However, University messages concerning federal funding need to be closely coordinated to ensure consistency.
 Should you be interested in discussing a topic for official University federal lobbying consideration, please feel free to contact the Office of Research to discuss how we may include your concerns in the MU Federal Priorities report.

 To facilitate reporting for activities qualifying as lobbying, a simple web application is now available for entering contact information.
 Please utilize this site to report your expenses, the names of federal officials you contacted, and the purpose of your contact.
-If you have any questions about reporting requirements, please do not hesitate to contact Jennifer May (882-3841) in the MU Office of Research for assistance.
+If you have any questions about reporting requirements, please do not hesitate to contact Dustin Schnieders, Director, Government Relations, (573) 882-9142, firstname.lastname@example.org for assistance.
 Please click the link below and select "Lobbying Activity Report" from the menu to start your report: